Section 1:Fort William to Gairlochy, 10.5 miles, 17 km / 4 - 5 hours

 By Train: Between 3 and 4 trains run daily from Glasgow to Fort William and the journey takes around 4 hours.
 Widely regarded as one of the world’s great rail journeys this is a great way to start your trip.
-Visit www.nationalrail.co.uk for timetables and tickets.
+Visit Scotrail's website for timetables and tickets.

-By Bus: Scottish Citylink operates 9 buses per day from Glasgow (3 hours) and 8 buses per day from Inverness (2 hours) to Inverness.
-Visit www. citylink.co.uk for timetables and tickets.
+By Bus: Scottish Citylink operates up to 8 departures per day from Glasgow to Fortwilliam (3 hours) and up to 8 buses per day from Inverness (2 hours) to Fort William.
+Visit Scottish Citylink's website for timetables and tickets.

-By Car: Fort William is 100 miles (3 hours) north of Glasgow on the A82.
+By Car: Fort William is 100 miles (approx. 3 hours) north of Glasgow on the A82.
 Parking (not secure) is available in Fort William.
-You can leave your car at some accommodation we use in Fort William but please request this at the time of booking.
+You can sometimes leave your car at the properties we use in Fort William, but please request this at the time of booking.

-Private Transfers: We can arrange private transfers from Glasgow, Inverness or Edinburgh.
-Just ask us for a quote.
-Often is spectacular and a great way to begin your adventure.
+Private Transfers: We can arrange private transfers from Glasgow, Inverness or Edinburgh to the start/end of your walk; just ask us for a quote.
+This is often the smoothest way to begin or conclude your adventure.